danielaparker/jsoncons/README.md

 - As a strongly typed C++ data structure

-- As a stream of JSON events
+- As a stream of json events

 #### As a variant-like structure